Affine Jacobi-Trudi Identities and $q,t$-Rogers-Ramanujan Identities: -Rogers--Ramanujan identities

 We remark that \eqref{Eq_finite} for $k=1$ can be written in the compact form

 Since

 this is a $t$-deformation of

-due to Foda and Quano \cite[Theorem 1.2, $k=2$]{FQ95}, see also \cite[Equations~(3.2-b) and (3.3-b)]{Sills03} by Sills.\footnote{By the $q$-binomial theorem, the left-hand side of \eqref{Eq_FQ} can be simplified to $(-q^{\sigma+1};q^2)_n$.} Similarly, by \eqref{Eq_213}, with $k=2$ and $t\mapsto q$, \eqref{Eq_poly1} is also a $t$-deformation of
+due to Foda and Quano \cite[Theorem 1.2, $k=2$]{FQ95}, see also \cite[equations~(3.2-b) and (3.3-b)]{Sills03} by Sills.\footnote{By the $q$-binomial theorem, the left-hand side of \eqref{Eq_FQ} can be simplified to $\bigl(-q^{\sigma+1};q^2\bigr)_n$.} Similarly, by~\eqref{Eq_213}, with $k=2$ and $t\mapsto q$, \eqref{Eq_poly1} is also a $t$-deformation of

-For $\sigma=0$ this is Bressoud's finite analogue of the first Rogers--Ramanujan identity \cite[Equation (1.1)]{Bressoud81} and for $\sigma=1$ it is a companion of Bressoud's identity for the second Rogers--Ramanujan identity, given in~\cite[page 249]{W01}.
+For $\sigma=0$, this is Bressoud's finite analogue of the first Rogers--Ramanujan identity \cite[equation~(1.1)]{Bressoud81} and for $\sigma=1$ it is a companion of Bressoud's identity for the second Rogers--Ramanujan identity, given in~\cite[p.~249]{W01}.

-The conditional proofs of the remaining $q,t$-Rogers--Ramanujan identities all proceed in the exact same manner as the proof of Theorem~\ref{Thm_qtRR}, and below we only summarise the key inputs in each proof.
+The conditional proofs of the remaining $q,t$-Rogers--Ramanujan identities all proceed in the exact same manner as the proof of Theorem~\ref{Thm_qtRR}, and below we only summarise the key steps in each proof.